-The Access and Diversity Toolkit is the product of significant research, including extensive outreach within the higher education community.
+The Access and Diversity Toolkit—available through the menu at left—is the product of significant research, including extensive outreach within the higher education community.
 Institutional leaders and policymakers have asked for resources that can promote common understandings of the key issues in order to advocate for the development of coherent, evidence-based, and consequential access and diversity policies.
 This toolkit will help facilitate constructive dialogues that will lead to policies and programs that are both educationally sound and legally sustainable.

 Using the Toolkit